-- The barn roof has four timber trusses, all of a king post arrangement, creating five bays of timber purlins. - Close inspection of the timber rafters and purlins could not be made from ground level.
+- The barn roof has four timber trusses (photo 24), all of a king post arrangement, creating five bays of timber purlins. - Close inspection of the timber rafters and purlins could not be made from ground level.
 The rafters appear to be more recent replacements, not original timbers.
 Some purlins appear to be of original hewn timber, others are more modern sawn timber replacements.
-The roof covering remains largely intact and no obvious signs of decay in the timber rafters and purlins were noted. - The first truss from the right-hand gable is of relatively modern sawn timber, and appears to be in reasonable structural condition.
-The second truss is similar, but appears to be propped by several timber posts rising from the floor.
+Some of the original purlins have failed (photo 25) or have twisted severely.
+Areas of slating have partially collapsed or show an excessive amount of downward sag. - Close inspection of the roof trusses could not be made from ground level.
+The first truss from the right-hand gable is of relatively modern sawn timber and appears to be in reasonable structural condition.
+The second truss is similar but appears to be propped by several timber uprights rising from the floor (photo 26).
 It is possible that these timbers may have been part of a partition wall or screen.
-The third truss appears to be original, but has been strengthened by the provision of a steel beam below the bottom tie, and additional timbers on both sides of the principal rafters (photo 18).
-The fourth truss is a more recent replacement, in sawn timber, and appears to be in reasonable condition.

-- The inside face of the front, rear and left-hand gable walls of the barn appeared to be in reasonable condition.
+The third truss appears to be original but has been strengthened by the provision of a steel beam below the bottom tie and additional timbers on both sides of the principal rafters (photo 27).
+The fourth truss is a more recent replacement, in sawn timber, and appears to be in reasonable condition. - The inside face of the front, rear and left-hand gable walls of the barn appeared to be in reasonable condition.
 Holes remain in the walls where the floor timbers of former upper floors were supported.
-Insect infestation and decay was noted in the timber inner lintel over the front and rear doors (photo 19). - The right-hand gable wall contains an area of badly damaged and poorly consolidated masonry below a high-level doorway (photo 20). - There was no access available to the rooms or spaces at the left-hand side of the main barn.
+There is a large hole in the right-hand gable wall (photo 28). - Insect infestation and decay was noted in the timber inner lintel over all door openings (photo 29). - There was no access available to the rooms or spaces at the left-hand side of the main barn.